Innoviz Technologies Ltd. (INVZ) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for INVZ is $8.50, which is $4.9 above than the current price.
-The public float for INVZ is 126.24M, and at present, short sellers hold a 4.13% of that float.
-The average trading volume of INVZ on March 23, 2023 was 1.60M shares.
+The average price recommended by analysts for Innoviz Technologies Ltd. (INVZ) is $8.50, which is $5.1 above the current market price.
+The public float for INVZ is 126.24M and currently, short sellers hold a 5.08% of that float.
+On March 27, 2023, INVZ’s average trading volume was 1.61M shares.

 INVZ’s Market Performance

-INVZ stock saw a decrease of -5.76% in the past week, with a monthly decline of -14.69% and a quarterly a decrease of -11.76%.
-The volatility ratio for the week is 5.68%, and the volatility levels for the last 30 days are 6.75% for Innoviz Technologies Ltd. (INVZ).
-The simple moving average for the last 20 days is -11.77% for INVZ stock, with a simple moving average of -22.54% for the last 200 days.
+The stock of Innoviz Technologies Ltd. (INVZ) has seen a -12.14% decrease in the past week, with a -20.19% drop in the past month, and a -12.82% fall in the past quarter.
+The volatility ratio for the week is 6.68%, and the volatility levels for the past 30 days are at 6.84% for INVZ.
+The simple moving average for the last 20 days is -15.20% for INVZ stock, with a simple moving average of -26.72% for the last 200 days.

 Analysts’ Opinion of INVZ